BSQ-VRM/documentation/src/Information.md

 ## The Performance Must be Awful!!
 - The performance is actually pretty good and definitely playable.
 Depending on the avatar you can potentially see:
-	- Quest 2 can run 75-90fps with base settings
+	- Quest 2 can run 60-75fps with base settings
-	- Quest 3 can run 90-120fps with base settings
+	- Quest 3 can run 75-90fps with base settings
+	- These can be increased by toggling off other graphic settings and/or overclocking in anytweaks.